-Motion blur is the apparent streaking of rapidly moving objects in a still image or a sequence of images such as a movie or animation.
-It results when the image being recorded changes during the recording of a single exposure, either due to rapid movement or long exposure.
+Motion blur is the apparent streaking of rapidly moving objects in a still image or a sequence of images such as a

 Term Source: Chapter 11 - ILM

 Motion capture

 Motion capture, or mocap, is a technique of digitally recording movements for entertainment, sports and medical applications.
 It started as an analysis tool in biomechanics research, but has grown increasingly important as a source of motion data for computer animation as well as education, training and sports and recently for both cinema and video games.
 A performer wears a set of one type of marker at each joint: acoustic, inertial, LED, magnetic or reflective markers, or combinations, to identify the motion of the joints of the body.
 Sensors track the position or angles of the markers, optimally at least two times the rate of the desired motion.
 The motion capture computer program records the positions, angles, velocities, accelerations and impulses, providing an accurate digital representation of the motion.